pyeve/eve-demo/README.rst

         }
     }

-The response will contain a status update for each item.
+The response will contain a status update for each item inserted.
 If the insertion succeeded, item status will include the update/creation date, the new unique id and a link to the item endpoint.

 The API mantainer controls wether insertion is allowed.
 By default, APIs are read-only.

 Data validation
 ***************
-If an item doesn't validate against the validation rules it won't be inserted.
-All the request is always processed; validation errors on certain items won't prevent the insertion of others included in the request.
+An item won't be inserted if it doesn't validate against the validation rules set by the API maintainer.
+The whole the request is always processed, which means that eventual validation errors won't prevent insertion of valid items.

 ::